bentomhall/nih-system/homebrewery/world/player-options.md

 ### Weapon Specialization
 You are better than most at using the additional properties of your weapon.
 Choose two of the following options.
 You gain the bonus while wielding the weapons specified.
 If a wielded weapon qualifies for multiple bonuses, you must choose which bonus applies at the beginning of your turn--this choice lasts until the beginning of your next turn.
 If a bonus calls for a saving throw, the DC = 8 + your Dexterity modifier + your proficiency bonus.

-**Battering** Once per turn when you hit with a weapon attack dealing bludgeoning damage, you can force the target to make a Strength saving throw as part of that action.
+**Battering** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw by spending 1 STA.
 On a failed save, the target is knocked prone.
+In addition, on a miss you still deal damage equal to your Dexterity modifier unless the d20 result was a 1.
-**Cleaving** Once per turn when you hit with a melee weapon attack dealing slashing damage, you can carry some of the damage to another target.
-When you do so, choose another target within your reach.
-Compare your attack roll to their AC as if you had attacked them.
-If you would have hit, they take damage equal to your weapon ability modifier, or twice as much if the initial attack was a critical hit.
+**Cleaving** (Sickle, battleaxe, glaive, greataxe, scimitar) Once per turn when you hit with a Cleaving weapon, you can attempt to carry some of the damage onto another target within your reach.
+If you do so, compare the initial attack roll to the new target's AC.
+If it hits, they take the same damage as the initial target, not including any non-weapon damage sources (such as spell effects).
+By spending 1 STA, you can attempt the cleave attack even if you miss.
+If you do so, make a new attack roll against the secondary target.
-**Light** When you make the additional attack with a light weapon, you add your ability modifier to the damage dealt.
-In addition, you make this additional attack as part of the original Attack action instead of as a bonus action.
+**Light** The additional attack made when fighting with two light weapons does not require your bonus action but can only be made once per turn.
+When you hit with this attack, you add your ability modifier to the damage dealt.
 **Loading** You ignore the normal effect of this property.
-Instead, once per turn when you hit with an attack from a loading weapon, you can choose to have the ammo pass through at a creature behind the original target.
-The closest creature on a 5' wide line connecting you to the original target and extending 30' behind him acts as the new target.
+Instead, when you hit with an attack from a loading weapon and drop the target to 0 HP, you can choose to have the bolt pass through at a creature behind the slain creature by spending 1 STA.
+The closest creature on a 5' wide line connecting you to the slain creature and extending 30' behind him acts as the new target.
 Make an attack at disadvantage against that creature.
 If it hits, it takes damage as normal from the attack.
-**Parrying** While wielding a dagger, shortsword, longsword, greatsword, or halberd, you can use your reaction to react to incoming attacks.
-As a reaction when you are targeted by an attack, you can add your proficiency bonus to your AC against that attack.
-You can use this ability after you see the die result but before any damage or other effects are applied.
+**Parrying** (greatsword, halberd, longsword) While wielding a parrying weapon and are the target of an attack from a source you can see, you can use your reaction to increase your armor class against the triggering attack by your proficiency bonus, potentially causing the attack to miss.
-**Precise** Attacks made with daggers, pikes, rapiers, shortswords, and longbows score critical hits on a die result of 19 or 20 instead of only 20.
+**Precise** (dagger, pike, rapier, shortsword, war pick) You score a critical hit with a precise weapon on an 19 or 20.
-**Reach** You can make opportunity attacks with reach weapons when a creature enters your range as well as leaves it.
 **Thrown** You can draw thrown weapons as part of the attack.
 In addition, the damage die increases by one step when thrown and you do not suffer disadvantage out to the long range of the attack.
-**Two-handed (Ranged Only)** You can choose to forgo your proficiency bonus to the attack roll with two-handed ranged weapons.
+**Two-handed** While wielding a two-handed weapon, you can choose to forgo your proficiency bonus to the attack roll.
 If you still hit, you can add twice your proficiency bonus to the damage dealt.
+This does not stack with the Great Weapon Master feat.
 \page
 ### Spellcasting
 By the time you reach 2nd level, you have learned to befriend the kami, teaching them to do magical tricks (in the form of spells) in exchange for your personal aether.
 See chapter 10 of the Player’s Handbook for the general rules of spellcasting and the end of this entry for the Bounty Hunter spell list.